JohanBinst/aws-certification/saa/13-Global_content_delivery_and_optimization.md

 ## CloudFront - TTL and Invalidations
 How CloudFront handles object expiry and invalidation
-- Covering

-- TTL: Object considered not expired when within its TTL Default TTL: 24 hours (validity period)
+- TTL: Object considered not expired when within its TTL
+- Invalidations:
+More frequent cache hits result in lower origin load -> better performane of application (goal of CloudFront)
+Problem: If old version of object is cached and newer version is uploaded in origin -> cached version has to expire in edge location cache because edge location is not notified when newer version exists.
+Only when cache expires and a check at the origin is performed.
+TTL (Time To live) value can be set in 3 ways:
+1. Default TTL: 24 hours (validity period) (EXAM) -> is used when no TTL is specified (eg in headers)
-Minimum TTL / Maximum TTL can be set
+2. Minimum TTL / Maximum TTL can be set (EXAM) -> are limiters for the specified TTL: values below minimum or above maximum are limited to minimum or maximum TTL -> min/max TTL value is used if outside of range

-You can specify TTLs using headers.
--- Origin Header Types:
---- Cache-Control max-age (seconds until expiry)
---- Cache-Control s-maxage (seconds until expiry)
+3. Specific TTLs using Origin Headers that can be set in Custom Origins or S3 (object metadata)
+- Origin Header: Cache-Control max-age(seconds) ->specifies seconds until expiry
+- Origin Header: Cache-Control s-maxage(seconds) -> specifiesseconds until expiry (same as max-age)
---- Expires (Date & Time for expiry)
+- Origin Header: Expires(DateTime) -> specifies Date & Time for expiry
+EXAM: need to know headers

-- Cache Invalidation: Performed on a distribution and applied to all Edge Locations -- immediately expires objects regardless of their TTL based on the invalidation pattern that you specify -- Instead of Cache Invalidation, you can use Versioned File Names (whiskers1_v1.jpg // _v2.jpg // _v3.jpg) which is a better practice
+2. Cache Invalidation: Are performed on a distribution and applied to all Edge Locations (takes time to implement)
+- Immediately expires objects regardless of their TTL based on the invalidation pattern that you specify e.g. /images/whiskers1.jpg, /images/whiskers* (wildcard), /images/* or /* (all objects are immediatly invalidated)
+- Instead of Cache Invalidation, you can use Versioned File Names (whiskers1_v1.jpg // _v2.jpg // _v3.jpg) which is a better practice (always in EXAM !!!)
+  - versioning is best practice because new filename makes sure latest version is always recovered
+  - and logging is more effective because you know which actual file is being used
+  - you keep all version of all versions
+!!
+Don't confuse versioned filenames with S3 object versioning (is different)

 ## AWS Certificate Manager
 A service which allows the creation, management and renewal of certificates.
-It allows deployment of certificates onto supported AWS services such as CloudFront and ALB.
+It allows deployment of certificates onto supported AWS services, mainly `CloudFront`,`ELB` but also Cognito, CloudFormation, API GateWay, Elastic Beanstalk
 - HTTP was/is simple and insecure.
-HTTPS introduced a layer of encryption to HTTP encrypting the data in-transit.
-HTTPS also allows for servers to prove their identity with Certificates using SSL/TLS
+- HTTPS introduced a layer of encryption to HTTP encrypting the data in-transit.
+- HTTPS also allows for servers to prove their identity with Certificates using SSL/TLS
--- These certificates get signed by a trusted authority AKA Chain of Trust
+- These SSL/TLS certificates get signed by a trusted authority AKA Chain of Trust

-- ACM can be a Public or Private Certificate Authority (CA) EXAM - ACM can generate or import certificates.
+- ACM can be a Public or Private Certificate Authority (CA)
+- Private CA: applications need to trust your private CA: private CA has to be added manually in computer build or with a policy that configures this trust
+- Public CA: Browsers trust a list of providers, which can trust other providers (chain of trust)
+- S3 doesn't use ACM

+- EXAM - ACM can generate or import certificates.
 If self-generated, it can auto-renew.
 If imported, you are responsible for renewal
-EXAM - Certificates can only be deployed out to SUPPORTED services (Eg. pretty much just CloudFront and ALBs, specifically NOT EC2)
+- EXAM - Certificates can only be deployed out to SUPPORTED services (Eg. pretty much just CloudFront and ALBs, `specifically NOT EC2`)
+- EXAM - Certificates are always stored encrypted in ACM and deployed in a secure way in supported services
-EXAM - Reminder, cannot use ACM with EC2
+- EXAM - Reminder, cannot use ACM with EC2: because with root access you can see unencrypted certificate -> goal of ACM is to secure the storage and deployment of your certificates
-EXAM - Certs can't leave the region they are generated/imported into; cert are region specific EXAM - To use a cert with an ALB in ap-southeast-2, you need a CERT IN ACM in ap-southeast-2
+- EXAM - ACM is regional service: `Certs can't leave the region they are generated/imported into` cert are region specific
+- EXAM - To use a cert with an ALB in ap-southeast-2, you need a CERT IN ACM in that region: ap-southeast-2 (ALWAYS EXAM question)
-- EXAM -- GLOBAL services like CloudFront operate as though within us-east-1
+- EXAM -- GLOBAL services like CloudFront operate as though within us-east-1 (like all global services) -> so you need ACM is us-east-1
+- EXAM - ACM comes up a lot about which certificates can be used in which regions (problem solving questions) -> solution in same region as service or us-east-1 if global service.

 ## Cloudfront and SSL/TLS
 - Each CloudFront distribution gets a Default Domain Name (CNAME DNS record) when created